deepimagej/CI-deepimagej-bioimage-io/bash_scripts/Readme.md

+# Lessons learnt
-# outputs for commands of exploratory run
+## outputs for commands of exploratory run
 - Checking out changes the `$GITHUB_WORKSPACE` env variable
 ````
 uname -a